anqooqie/proconlib/docs/naive_dijkstra.md

 ---
-title: Dijkstra's algorithm
+title: Dijkstra's algorithm for dense graph
-documentation_of: //tools/dijkstra.hpp
+documentation_of: //tools/naive_dijkstra.hpp
 ---

 It solves the single source shortest path problem on a given graph which is not necessarily simple.